yassfix/Symtomi-Voice-Health-Tracking/README.md

 ### Who it's for

-- People with **celiac disease** tracking cross-contamination and hidden exposures
-- People with **SIBO** or **IBS** looking for triggers and timing patterns
-- People with **undiagnosed or unexplained** digestive symptoms who need data to support the conversation with their doctor
+- People with **undiagnosed or unexplained**  symptoms who need data to support the conversation with their doctor
 - Anyone running an elimination diet who wants to measure the results instead of guessing

 ---